World oil market chronology from 2003: 2010

 On May 21, 2010, the price of oil had dropped in two weeks from $88 to $70 mainly due to concerns over how European countries would reduce budget deficits; if the European economy slowed down, this would mean less demand for crude oil.
-Also, if the European economic crisis caused the American economy to have problems, demand for oil would be reduced further.
+Also, if the euro area crisis caused the American economy to have problems, demand for oil would be reduced further.
 Other factors included the strong dollar and high inventories.
 According to the U.S. Energy Information Administration, gas prices nationwide averaged $2.91 on May 10, dropping to $2.79 two weeks later.
 The Deepwater Horizon oil spill was not a factor in gas prices since the well had not produced.

 Prices rose back to $90/barrel in December 2010.
 The US average for a gallon of 87 octane regular unleaded averaged $3.00/gallon on December 23, sparking fear of a second recession if prices reached $100/barrel and $4.00/gallon gasoline, as forecasted for spring 2011.
 The price increases in December were based on global demand and the Arctic blasts affecting North America and Europe.